 First of all, the payment should be refunded the same way it was charged.
-Therefore, the first step in the refunding process is to define if it was a cash, terminal, or Mews Merchant (online payment gateway/Merchant terminal) payment.
+Therefore, the first step in the refunding process is to define if it was a cash, terminal, or Mews Payments (online payment gateway/Mews Payments terminal) payment.

 How was the payment charged?